httung12303/xmpp-demo/README.md

     }
 }
 ```
-### **The database**
+### **5.3.2 The database**

-Let's talk a little bit about the database which the DBManager class is working with before moving on.
+Let's talk a little bit about the database which the DBManager object manages before moving on.
 There are only 2 tables in this so called "xmpp_demo
 " database:
 - **clients** saves the information sent by clients, including:
   - **jid** - the client identifier (port@ip).